cswclui/katacoda-scenarios-1/12factor-007/intro.md

 ## What is Port Binding?

-The Port Binding principle that a web application or service should expose itself to the network as a port number and any web server or other protocl that support network traffic should be internl the the web application or service.
+The Port Binding principle is that a web application or service should expose itself to the network as a port number.
+Any web server or other protocol that supports network traffic should be internal to the web application or service.

 According to the website, [12 Factor App](https://12factor.net/port-binding),